SchwabischesBauernbrot/KoboldAI-Client-Wiki/Sampling.md

 The typical sampling value must be larger than or equal to zero and less than or equal to one.
 Setting this to 1 disables it.

 1. Use the softmax function on the logits to get the probabilities of the tokens.
-1. Determine the entropy which is the sum of the product of each logit with its own natural logarithm.<sup name="_typical-sampling-entropy">[[11]](#typical-sampling-entropy)</sup> The natural logarithm of negative infinity is zero for the purposes of this calculation.
+1. Determine the entropy which is the additive inverse of the sum of the product of each logit with its own natural logarithm.<sup name="_typical-sampling-entropy">[[11]](#typical-sampling-entropy)</sup> The natural logarithm of negative infinity is zero for the purposes of this calculation.
-1. Sort the tokens in descending order of the absolute difference between the entropy and the natural logarithm of the token's probability.
+1. Sort the tokens in ascending order of the absolute value of the sum of the entropy and the natural logarithm of the token's probability.<sup name="_typical-sampling-sorting">[[12]](#typical-sampling-sorting)</sup>
 1. Compute the [cumulative sums](https://en.wikipedia.org/wiki/Prefix_sum) of the tokens' probabilities when the tokens are sorted in this order.
 1. Keep the minimum possible number of tokens (setting the other tokens' logits to negative infinity) such that:
     * The first token when the tokens are sorted in this order is always kept.